tedneward/Demo-JVM-JMX/README.md

 (There's probably some more research to be done around notifications.)

 ## PlatformMBeans
 This is a sample project that leverages the PlatformMBeans to display some information about the local VM.

----

-Do I need examples of dynamic and open MBeans?
+It obtains a reference to the ClassLoader and Memory beans, then sets the verbosity flag on each to be true and does some additional work just to demonstrate the verbosity flag being on.